Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Long-term administration studies provide additional insights into sustained efficacy.
 Cordido et al. (Clinical Endocrinology, 2009) followed 36 patients receiving either GHRP-2 or GHRP-6 for 12 weeks.
 GHRP-2 maintained consistent GH stimulation throughout the study period, with mean responses declining only 8% from baseline to week 12.
 GHRP-6 showed more significant tachyphylaxis, with GH responses decreasing 23% by study completion.

-The synergistic effects with growth hormone releasing hormone (GHRH) also differ between peptides.
+The combined effects with growth hormone releasing hormone (GHRH) also differ between peptides.
 When co-administered with GHRH, GHRP-2 produces additive effects that can increase GH output by 300-400% above either compound alone.
-GHRP-6 shows similar synergy but with greater individual variability in response magnitude.
+GHRP-6 shows similar combined effect but with greater individual variability in response magnitude.
 This combination approach has become standard in research protocols seeking maximal GH stimulation.

 The side effect profiles of GHRP-2 and GHRP-6 reflect their different mechanisms of action and receptor selectivity.
 While both peptides share certain growth hormone-related effects, their distinct pharmacological properties result in notably different tolerability patterns.